Pre-Social Work Transfer Pathway A.S. Degree

 Program Information

 The Pre-Social Work Pathway AS provides students with the option to complete an AS degree with course credits that directly transfer to designated Social Work bachelor’s degree programs at Minnesota State universities.
 The curriculum will allow students to complete a pathway degree and transfer to one of the seven Minnesota State universities with junior-year status.
 All courses within the Pre-Social Work Transfer Pathway associates degree will directly transfer and apply to the designated bachelor’s degree programs.
-Students working in the human services or social work field are often required to complete and pass and Minnesota Department of Human Services background study.
+Students working in the human services or social work field are often required to complete and pass a Minnesota Department of Human Services background study.
 Passing the background study is not required to complete this program, but may be required for some field experience placements and/or jobs in the field.

 Program Outcomes